Icon-Newsletter-smaller

 Business owners are required to renew their business permits on or before January 20 of each year.

 However, some LGUs extend business permit renewal deadlines.
-To know the actual due dates for this year, check the official website, Facebook page, or Twitter account of your LGU.
+To know the actual due dates, check the official website, Facebook page, or Twitter account of your LGU.

-7. I registered my business on October 2021.
-Should I renew my business permit on October 2022?
+6. I registered my business last October 2022.
+Should I renew my business permit this October 2023?

 No. All businesses, regardless of the date of registration, should be renewed before January 20 of each year.
 This means you don't need to renew your business permit exactly a year after your registration date.